 Masri visits them in Kuala Lumpur regularly but says she cannot live there, “it’s too hot and there is no jungle.”

-It is from the jungle that Orang Asli have a source of income from rubber tapping which is weighed and categorised daily.
+It is the jungle where Orang Asli can source an income from rubber tapping which is weighed and categorised daily.